 In my first of three dynasty strategy articles, I review one of my favorite strategies; buying low.
 This is a risky venture, though.
-Choose correctly and you potentially strike gold with a solid player.
-Choose incorrectly and you are stuck with a player that takes up space on your roster with no value.
-Did you buy into Jeremy Maclin or Marquise Goodwin last year?
+Choose correctly, and you potentially strike gold with a solid player.
+Choose incorrectly, and you are stuck with a player that takes up space on your roster with no value.

-There are several types of players you should look to buy low on and certain steps you should take to buy them at a discount, especially when talking trades.
-For this article, I’ll cover how to buy low on players and cover specific players to buy low on.
+You should look to buy low on several types of players and certain steps you should take to buy them at a discount, especially when talking trades.
+For this article, I’ll cover how to buy low on players and cover specific players to buy low.
 As the offseason progresses, I will look more in-depth at specific players.
 Until then, prepare your plans before putting them into action.

 How to Buy Low via Trade

 When you buy low, it doesn’t mean running to another owner and getting a deal done as quickly as possible.
 You need to be discrete when it comes to identifying these players, especially when making trades.
 You never want to talk down a player you are asking for in a trade.
 It’s frustrating for other owners and is a clear sign you aren’t honest in your negotiations.
 With that being said, you don’t want to spend a bunch of time talking up the player either.